krahets/hello-algo/en/docs/chapter_greedy/max_product_cutting_problem.md

 !!! question

-    Given a positive integer $n$, split it into at least two positive integers that sum up to $n$, and find the maximum product of these integers, as illustrated below.
+    Given a positive integer $n$, split it into at least two positive integers that sum up to $n$, and find the maximum product of these integers, as illustrated in Figure 15-13.

 ![Definition of the maximum product cutting problem](max_product_cutting_problem.assets/max_product_cutting_definition.png){ class="animation-figure" }